Beginnings, middles and endings

 I had the great privilege and pleasure of leading a small choir.
 What they lacked in experience, they more than made up with enthusiasm and hard work.
 It quickly became clear that, whenever they sang, they benefitted from a fairly lengthy introduction.
 This gave them time to compose themselves, take a few deep breaths and connect with the melody.
 A good start settled any nerves and almost always guaranteed a confident start.
 This, in turn, contributed to a good performance.

-• It establishes the melody, the key and, ideally, the starting note.
+- It establishes the melody, the key and, ideally, the starting note.
 This assists the assembly to come in on time and in tune.
 This, of course, presupposes that the introduction includes the melodic line.
 I have no problem with guitars; I play one myself.
-However, for the average congregant, a chord progression, no matter how good, provides little or no information about the upcoming melody.
+However, for the average congregant, a chord progression, no matter how good, provides little or no information about the upcoming melody or the starting note.

 As a hymn progresses, it’s important to keep the tempo moving along.
 Generally speaking, an inexperienced or untaught congregation will slow down of the song is slow and speed up if it’s fast – especially if there’s a marked beat.